ericchenkai/VMWare-iMessage/instructions.md

 Login with your AppleID in iMessage.
 You should be good to go.

 BUT i can't guarantee that this will work forever!
 Apple changes the requirements every so often, rendering some actions usless to the point it simply doesn't work.

+## To Be Continued

+I was still failed with an error required to contact mac support.
+I will give up by now. maybe back later on.